 A fixed tuition rate you can count on

 When you're planning to go to college, it helps to know what's ahead.
 That's why we're offering the Fixed Tuition Promise.
-At DeVry, your tuition rate will remain the same through graduation — will stay the same.
+At DeVry, your tuition rate will remain the same through graduation.
 That's our promise to you.* We also help make college even more affordable with our merit-based Career Catalyst Scholarship for qualifying new students with up to a $20,000 lifetime award.
 We can help make the dream of a career-focused college education a reality.

 *Tuition rates will remain effective through graduation for all matriculating students missing no more than five consecutive sessions of enrollment.
 Students readmitted to the University after missing six or more consecutive sessions of enrollment reenroll under prevailing tuition policies at the time they are readmitted.